GSA-TTS/identity-handbook/_articles/glossary.md

 **Registration Authority**
 A trusted entity that establishes and vouches for the identity or attributes of a Subscriber to a CSP.
 The RA may be an integral part of a CSP, or it may be independent of a CSP, but it has a relationship to the CSP(s).

 ### SAML
 **Security Assertion Markup Language**

+### SCR
+**Significant Change Request**
+A change to the system that's big enough to require review and approval from the CISO's office.
+Often a new network connection or vendor or service is one of these.

 ### SP
 **Service Provider**